• Home

 Can you sell a Los Feliz home without putting a sign in the yard?

-Maybe you have been daydreaming about a new view.
-Maybe you are eyeing a home with fewer stairs, more space, or no pool to maintain.
+Maybe you have been daydreaming about a new view, or a home with fewer stairs, more space, or no pool to maintain.
 But you are not ready to list, not yet.
+You are not alone.
+Many Los Feliz and Eastside homeowners sit in this in-between space: thinking about it, but not wanting a stream of agent calls or neighbors trading gossip over the fence.

-What is a quiet sale, really?
+What a quiet sale really means

-Instead, the home is offered to a curated network of qualified buyers and their agents through direct outreach, agent-network channels, and select buyer pools that local agents maintain.
+A quiet sale is a home sold without a public listing.
+It does not go on the MLS, it is not posted to Zillow or Redfin, it runs no open houses, and it carries no sign in the yard.
+Instead, the home is offered to a curated network of qualified buyers and their agents through direct outreach, agent-network channels, and the private-client lists that established local agents maintain.

 • Laughlin Park.
-Almost every Laughlin Park sale starts and often finishes off-market.
+Almost every Laughlin Park sale starts, and often finishes, off-market.

 • High-end Franklin Hills.
 Particularly architecturally significant or hillside-private homes.